Kim Worrall

 • Linking all of these together to design usable and efficient quantum programming languages!

-Recent Activity
+Research Activity

 • Unitary Hack 2025: Supervising bounties for inconspiquous, an xDSL-based quantum compiler.
 Come contribute!